dathan/blog/content/posts/launching-gke-autopilot.md

 draft: false
 ---

-I am going to launch foreveraward.com on kubernetes because why not?
-I need something to manage the foreveraward container and I am good with kubernetes.
+I am going to launch foreveraward.com on Kubernetes because why not?
+I need something to manage the foreveraward container and I am good with Kubernetes.

 The following checklist is going to be needed.